hnordt/web-template/README.md

 # Web Template

-A template for creating amazing web apps
+A template for creating web apps

-## Available Scripts
+## Available scripts

 In the project directory, you can run: